Disaster Recovery

 Storage

 Object Storage is an internet-scale, high-performance storage platform that offers reliable and cost-efficient data durability.
-Object Storage is a regional service and is available across all availability domains within a region and object storage replication needs to be configured for DR purposes.
-In the example architecture, Object Storage is used but Block Volume and File Storage are not used.
+Object Storage is a regional service and is available across all availability domains within a region.
+Object storage replication can be configured across regions for DR purposes.

 Database